 Condominiums

-different units that share common areas and offer many facilities such as gardens, rooftops, swimming pools, tennis courts, gyms, KTV (karaoke rooms), BBQ areas.
-This is the main advantage of living in a condominium, but you pay a much higher rent.
-In these apartments you can differentiate master bedrooms (that are bigger and with a en-suite bathroom) from other bedrooms.
-Minimum contract period for condominiums is 3 months and you can rent either a room or a whole apartment.
-For rental rates of condos, please click here |
+Condos are the favourite place for expats to stay.
+They are private apartments that offer many facilities such as gardens, rooftops, swimming pools, tennis courts, gyms, KTV (karaoke rooms) and BBQ areas.
+This is the main advantage of living in a condominium, but you pay a higher rent.
+You can rent either a master bedroom (with en-suite bathroom) a common room or a whole apartment.
+For rental rates of condos, please click here

 Landed Properties